navidre/negated_complementary_commonsense/README.md

 4. [Plotting](/scripts/plot_evaluated_results.py)
         - Input: The evaluations from the previous step.
         - Output: PDF file of plot ([sample](experiments/atomic_2020_eval/few_shot_sampled_to_eval_negated_pred_with_gpt_3_self_evaluated_adjusted_results.pdf)) and the JSON file of aggregations for plotting ([sample](experiments/atomic_2020_eval/few_shot_sampled_to_eval_negated_pred_with_gpt_3_self_evaluated_adjusted_results.json))

+## AWS mTurk Evaluation

+For evaluation, we used Amazon mTurk through the [AWS SageMaker's Ground Truth module](https://aws.amazon.com/sagemaker/data-labeling/).
+We created a labeling job with the following specifications and procedures:

+1) Created a specific bucket under S3 and a specific folder underneath for each experiment.
+Placed the JSONL file under this folder.
+An empty subdirectory created for the evaluation results as well.

+2) Starting a new labeling job with the following specifications:

+        - Manual data setup
+        - "Input dataset location" pointing to the JSONL file and "Output dataset location" to the results subfolder, both from the last step.
+        - Task: Text Classification (Single Label)
+        - Worker types: Amazon Mechanical Turk
+        - Appropriate timeout and task expiration time
+        - Uncheck automated data labeling
+        - Under additional configuration, select 3 workers.
+        - Brief description:
+            Based on your own commonsense, choose one of the five options.
+Examples are provided in the description.

+            - Only for negated cases:

+            IMPORTANT: Please note the CANNOT, DO Not, and other negated cases.

+        - Instructions:

+            Unfamiliar to me to judge

+            - Example: PersonX discovers a new planet.
+The planet is in the Alpha Centauri system.

+            First part and second part are not related!
+Or not enough information to judge.

+            Example: PersonX rides a bike.
+Elephants are not birds.
+            (Although second part is correct, it is not related to the first part)

+            Makes sense:

+            Example: It is NOT likely to see elephant on table.

+            Does not make sense:

+            Example: It is likely to see elephant on table.

+        - Options:
+            - Makes sense
+            - Sometimes makes sense
+            - Does not make sense or Incorrect
+            - First part and second part are not related!
+Or not enough information to judge
+            - Unfamiliar to me to judge